Contrastive Learning Can Find An Optimal Basis For Approximately View-Invariant Functions: Introduction

 \section{Introduction}

-When using a contrastive learning method such as SimCLR \citep{chen2020simple} for representation learning, the first step is to specify the distribution of original examples $z \sim p(Z)$ within some space $\cZ$ along with a sampler of augmented views $p(A|Z=z)$ over a potentially different space $\cA$. \footnote{We focus on the case where $\cZ$ and $\cA$ are finite, but allow them to be very large; for instance, $\cZ$ might be the set of all 8-bit 32x32 images, and $\cA$ might be the set of all 8-bit 16x16 images.} For example, $p(Z)$ might represent a dataset of natural images, and $p(A | Z)$ a random transformation that applies random scaling and color shifts.
+When using a contrastive learning method such as SimCLR \citep{chen2020simple} for representation learning, the first step is to specify the distribution of original examples $z \sim p(Z)$ within some space $\cZ$ along with a sampler of augmented views $p(A|Z=z)$ over a potentially different space $\cA$. \footnote{We focus on finite but arbitrarily large $\cZ$ and $\cA$, e.g. the set of 8-bit 32x32 images, and allow $\cZ \ne \cA$.} For example, $p(Z)$ might represent a dataset of natural images, and $p(A | Z)$ a random transformation that applies random scaling and color shifts.
 Contrastive learning then consists of finding a parameterized mapping (such as a neural network) which maps multiple views of the same image (e.g. draws from $a_1, a_2 \sim p(A|Z=z)$ for a fixed $z$) close together, and unrelated views far apart.
 This mapping can then be used to define a representation which is useful for downstream supervised learning.

-The success of these representations have led to a variety of theoretical analyses of contrastive learning, including alignment of hyperspherical embeddings \citep{wang2020understanding}, conditional independence structure with landmark embeddings \citep{tosh2021contrastive}, and spectral analysis of an augmentation graph \citep{haochen2021provable}.
+The success of these representations have led to a variety of theoretical analyses of contrastive learning, including analyses based on conditional independence within latent classes \citep{saunshi2019theoretical}, alignment of hyperspherical embeddings \citep{wang2020understanding}, conditional independence structure with landmark embeddings \citep{tosh2021contrastive}, and spectral analysis of an augmentation graph \citep{haochen2021provable}.
 Each of these analyses is based on a single choice of contrastive learning objective.
 In this work, we go further by integrating multiple popular contrastive learning methods into a single framework, and showing that it can be used to build \emph{minimax-optimal representations} under a straightforward assumption about similarity of labels between positive pairs.